What is Family Day Care?

 How can I reduce the cost of my Childcare Fees?

 Country Children’s Early Learning is a recognised Child Care Service that provides ‘approved’ care.
-Parents may be eligible for Child Care Benefit (CCB) and Child Care Rebate (CCR) which are both funded by the Federal Government.
+Parents may be eligible for Child Care Subsidy (CCS) which is funded by the Federal Government.

-The decision on eligibility for CCB rests with the Family Assistance Office.
-Parents should consult the Family Assistance Office (www.familyassist.gov.au) for details of their specific entitlements for CCB and CCR.
+The decision on eligibility for CCS rests with the Family Assistance Office.
+Parents should consult the Family Assistance Office (www.familyassist.gov.au) for details of their specific entitlements for CCS.

 For more information and enquires please contact us today